Access the best orthopedic care in the

 Doctors suggest getting a second opinion before almost all non-emergency surgeries and long-term treatment plans.
 Receiving a second opinion has the potential to benefit you in a number of ways:

 Getting a second opinion from HSS eConsult is a simple and quick process Just click "Start a Case" to the right and create your account by answering a few questions regarding the issue you want help with, then our partner Grand Rounds will handle everything else.
 Grand Rounds will collect all your relevant medical records and imaging, as well as provide additional phone and email support to you throughout your experience.
 HSS will then provide the leading expert that matches your specific medical issue, and the expert will write a detailed response to all of your questions.
 Finally, Grand Rounds will deliver the HSS expert opinion to you online.
-The whole process takes 10-14 days.
+Typically, it takes 5 to 7 business days after your medical records have been received to get your written online second opinion.

 At this time, eConsult is not available to residents of the following states: Alabama, Alaska, Colorado, Iowa, Michigan, New Hampshire, New Mexico, Ohio , Oklahoma, Tennessee, and West Virginia.We hope to offer eConsult to residents of all 50 states in the near future.You can obtain a second opinion from HSS specialists from any country in the world.
 Translation services (for both the written report and for telephone conversations) are also available for an additional fee.